potential takes two arguments : a vector field

 and the vector of these variable names.

-potential returns, if it is possible, a function U such that grad(U)=V. When it is possible we say that V derive of the potential U, and U is defined up to a constant.
+potential returns, if it is possible, a function U such that grad(U)=V. When it is possible, we say that V derives the potential U, and U is defined up to a constant.

 potential is the reciprocal function of derive.

-Note that in ℝ3 a vector V is a gradient if and only if it’s rotationnal is zero i.e. if curl(V)=0.
-In time-independant electro-magnetism, V=E is the electric field and U is the electric potential.
+Note that in ℝ3 a vector V is a gradient if and only if its rotational is zero i.e. if curl(V)=0.
+In time-independent electro-magnetism, V=E is the electric field and U is the electric potential.